Queen Camilla: Queen consort

-Despite initially cancelling a planned Vatican visit, the King and Queen, while visiting Italy, made a surprise visit to the Vatican on 9 April 2025—their 20th wedding anniversary—to meet Pope Francis at Casa Santa Marta as Francis was recovering from pneumonia.
+Despite initially cancelling a planned Vatican visit, the King and Queen, while visiting Italy, made a surprise visit to the Vatican on 9 April 2025 – their 20th wedding anniversary – to meet Pope Francis at Casa Santa Marta as he was recovering from pneumonia.
 Francis died 12 days later.
-In May 2025, Camilla accompanied Charles on a two-day visit to Canada.
+In May, she accompanied Charles on a two-day visit to Canada.
 During the visit, she was sworn in as a member of the King's Privy Council for Canada.
 In July, the Queen was appointed Vice-Admiral of the United Kingdom, making her the first female to hold this title.
 In September, she was forced to withdraw from attending the Duchess of Kent's funeral due to acute sinusitis.
-In the following month, Camilla accompanied Charles on his historic state visit to the Holy See.
+In the following month, Camilla accompanied Charles on his state visit to the Holy See.

+In March 2026, the Queen became the first female member of the royal family to join the Garrick Club.
+In April, she accompanied Charles on a four-day state visit to the United States.
+In September, the King and Queen, along with French president Emmanuel Macron, viewed the Bayeux Tapestry exhibition at the British Museum, marking the first time in over 900 years that the tapestry has returned to England from France.